An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Results and discussion

-\section{Results and Discussion}
+\section{Results and discussion}

-The average results of each data augmentation method and each model on the 128 datasets in the 2018 UCR Time Series Archive are shown in Table~\ref{tab:results}.
+The average results of each data augmentation method and each model on the 128 datasets in the 2018 UCR Time Series Archive are shown in Tables~\ref{tab:results_mag}, \ref{tab:results_time}, and~\ref{tab:results_pm}.
 In addition to the average results for each data augmentation method and model combination, the tables include a paired $t$-test which compares the differences between no augmentation and each augmentation method.
 Specifically, the $t$-value is shown along with indicators for low two-tailed $p$-values.

-The table shows that the different data augmentation methods have dramatic differences in results depending on the neural network architecture.
-Overall, there were mixed results and some data augmentation methods improved the total average accuracy and some methods were detrimental.
+The tables show that the different data augmentation methods have dramatic differences in results depending on the neural network architecture.
+Overall, there were mixed results.
+Some data augmentation methods improved the accuracy and some methods were detrimental.
 Slicing, Window Warping, and DGW tended to have the most positive effects for each model while Rotation, Permutation, and Time Warping had significantly degraded accuracies.
 Furthermore, every data augmentation tended to improve the VGG model the most with the largest gain from using Slicing with VGG.
 It is also notable that the data augmentation with MLP and LSTM-FCN was mostly detrimental, sometimes significantly.

-\subsection{Differences Between Augmentation Methods}
+\subsection{Differences between augmentation methods}

 Some of the accuracy differences can be explained by examining the effects that the data augmentation has on the data.
 Fig.~\ref{fig:mds} shows a comparison of the data augmentation methods using Principal Component Analysis~(PCA).
 In the figure, the training set of a sample dataset, GunPoint from the 2018 UCR Time Series Archive, is visualized using PCA.
 The solid points are the original training set points and the hollow points are the generated samples.
 The two colors represent the different classes.
-By comparing the generated patterns on the MDS space, we can infer some differences between the generated patterns of the data augmentation methods.
+By comparing the generated patterns when projected into the first two principal axes, we can infer some differences between the generated patterns of the data augmentation methods.